-CTRL+L —This is a nice, important shortcut that every Linux user should know.
+- CTRL+L --This is a nice, important shortcut that every Linux user should know.
 When using CLI, if you want to look for a particular, you can use CTRL+L followed by the command keyword.
-For example, if we need to look for openvpn command, press CTRL+L & start typing openvpn & we should see the complete command in the terminal screen.
+For example, if we need to look for the OpenVPN command, press CTRL+L & start typing OpenVPN & we should see the complete command in the terminal screen.

-!123 – Running history command produces a list all the commands that were executed from the system, so if we want to run a particular command from the list, we should take note of the command number & than to execute the command, run
+- !123 – Running history command produces a list of all the commands that were executed from the system, so if we want to run a particular command from the list, we should take note of the command number & then execute the command, run

 where 123 is the number in history when the command was executed.

 !! – To use the last command again type !! .
-It comes extremely handy in scenario where you have forgot to use SUDO before the command, so use the following command without having to type whole command again
+It comes extremely handy in a scenario where you have forgotten to use SUDO before the command, so use the following command without having to type the whole command again

 $ sudo !!